-Next up in my Fantasia (International Film Fest) 2016 review spree – Shelley from director, Ali Abbasi. (i don’t know why i’m compelled to put the rest of the official Fantasia 2016 title in parentheses. i guess i imagine that i have readers that aren’t familiar w/ it and they would be like, ‘they remade Disney’s Fantasia!?’, if i didn’t write the whole thing) Let’s get into it, shall we?
+Next up in my Fantasia International Film Fest 2016 review spree – Shelley from director, Ali Abbasi. (i don’t know why i’m compelled to type the entire official Fantasia 2016 title. i guess i imagine that i have readers that aren’t familiar w/ it and they would be like, ‘they remade Disney’s Fantasia!?’, if i didn’t write the whole thing) Let’s get into it, shall we?

 Louise and Kaspar live a very simple life in a remote cabin on a lake in Denmark (maybe Sweden).
 They have no electricity, no TV, no plumbing, and only a landline phone.
 So, of course they need a domestic servant!
 Elena is a young woman who agrees to work for the couple.
 She’s hoping to save enough money to get back home to her family and son. (home = Romania? i’m only guessing that b/c IMDB says there’s some Romanian spoken in the film) Things go very well as Elena gets to know and like the couple and settles into her role.
 She hits it off so well with the couple (especially with Louise), that they offer to pay her handsomely to act as a surrogate for them, as Louise cannot have children herself.
 Elena agrees after some deliberation and some homesickness.
 The procedure is a success and the baby begins developing healthily (apparently that’s a word).
 Soon, though, Elena starts to feel ill.
 As the pregnancy progresses, Elena’s mental and physical health get worse and worse and she regrets her decision more and more.
 Is the baby to blame?
 Is it something other than human?
 Will it push Elena over the edge?